Zebulon Montgomery Pike Trail to Red River, Arkansas Journey 1806 — 1807

 In 2004 I follow the trail of Zebulon Montgomery Pike, who received the order from president Jefferson to explore the Arkansas and Red River and to gather information about the Spanish territory.
 The whole trail is too much for one vacation trip, so I split it in two parts: The first part, which I am following right now, has its final destination in Colorado, where Pike established a small stockade and where he was captured by Spanish Dragoons.
 The second part follows his way together with the Spaniards deep into Mexico.

 First I follow the Interstates from Pittsburgh to St. Louis.
-From there Pike followed the Missouri to the mouth of the Osage River.
+From there, Pike followed the Missouri to the mouth of the Osage River.
 Then he followed the Osage to meet the Osage Indians and explain to them, that Spain is no longer in charge of this country, but the USA.
 Then he went on northwest to the settlements of the Pawnee Indians, where he had to manage a couple of very critical situations.
 But due to his excellent diplomatic skills, he was able to survive.
 A couple of days before, a well armed troop from the Spanish came through this area.
 And now Pike with his small group of twenty soldiers orders the Indians to lower the Spanish flag and rise the American one.
 Fortunately an old Indian man was willing to do it.
-Then he went on to the southwest to nowadays Great Bend, where he hit the Arkansas River.
-He followed the river up to Colorado, where he saw the first time this mountain, which should later wear his name: Pikes Peak
+Then he went on to the southwest to nowadays Great Bend, where he reached the Arkansas River.
+He followed the river up to Colorado, where he saw for the first time the mountain, which should later bear his name: Pikes Peak!